-Find out more about the different types of support available to our students
+Find out more about the support available before you arrive at the University.

 We understand that living and studying in another country can feel like a big step.
 We have a network of services offering support and information to help our international students have an enjoyable and productive time at university.